Email-builder/gulp-email-builder/README.md

 ## Other available methods

-Besides the main `emailBuilder(options).build()` function, the `email-builder-core` methods are exposed so users can use them on an individual basis as long as you pass `false` as the argument to the main `emailBuilder` function.
-Then pass the options needed for whatever individual method you want to run.
+Besides the main `emailBuilder(options).build()` function, the `email-builder-core` methods are exposed so users can use them on an individual basis.

 - emailBuilder(options).inlineCss()
 - emailBuilder(options).sendEmailTest()